HEA

 Contract, Evaluations, & HPS Policies

-We are still waiting on the District's Lawyer for the merged collective bargaining agreements.
-All old versions and MOUs can be found on the HPS Employee website here.
-If you have any questions or concerns about the language of your contract, please contact the Professional Rights & Responsibilities (PR&R) board member for your unit or your building rep.
+All Collective Bargaining Agreements (CBAs), training & evaluation manuals, and employee resources (PD portal links, tuition approval/reimbursement forms, retirement info, etc.) can be found on HPS's HR website here.
+This old Retirement Plan Info notice from HPS might also help you navigate the systems and options.
+If you have any questions about the language of your contract, please contact the Professional Rights & Responsibilities (PR&R) board member for your unit or your building rep.

 Pay, Payroll Forms & Procedures

+Email payroll directly (HPS's HR website has the current contacts).
 If you contact payroll to dispute an error, also CC the HEA President.
-This is to help the HEA track the frequency of errors against our members and better advocate for them.
+This is to help the HEA track the frequency of errors against our members and better advocate in the case of a Wage Law Violation.

 FAQs about Employee Self Service (ESS) Portal